-While there are various types of penetration tests available to manufacturers and producers, there are also many limitations that can also affect penetration testing effectiveness.
-A blog article from Tutorials Point covers seven limitations that can affect the effectiveness of a penetration test, those being the length of time given for the penetration test, the scope of the assessment, the limitation of access to the system or network, the methods allowed, the skill-set of the penetration tester, access to known exploits, and that inability to experiment with custom exploits.
+While there are various types of penetration tests available to manufacturers and producers, many limitations can also affect penetration testing effectiveness.
+A blog article from Tutorials Point covers seven limitations that can affect the effectiveness of a penetration test.
+The limitations are the length of time given for the penetration test, the scope of the assessment, the limitation of access to the system or network, the methods allowed, the skill-set of the penetration tester, access to known exploits, and that inability to experiment with custom exploits.

 - Time: Penetration testers are usually given a time period when the assessment is to be performed.
 Depending on what is agreed between the business requesting the assessment and the group conducting the assessment, penetration tests usually last for one to two weeks.
 Compared to penetration tests, attacks conducted by cyber criminals and hackers focused on exploiting vulnerabilities can last for weeks, months, or even years.

 - Scope: The scope is used to define the penetration test rules, often preventing accidental damage or affecting business operations.
 The scope can limit the times of day when conducting the assessment, what machines are allowed to be targeted or exploited, and which employees to target during assessments involving phishing emails.
 When the assessment allows the penetration tester to have a wider assessment scope, the penetration tester can find and exploit more vulnerabilities that criminals could use in a real cyber security attack.